Bobeart/cs3041-18d.github.io/docs/designdocs.md

 ### What does a _good_ post consist of?

-Writing a good post for a broad audience is **not** the same as writing a reflection or paper for a class at Bucknell.
+Writing a good post for a broad audience is **not** the same as writing a reflection or paper for a class at WPI.
 Carefully reflect on the content, language, and visual design of your post.

 **Visually, what does a _good_ post look like?** Visit some blogs and scroll through the posts without even reading the content.
 Despite a lack of content, you are already making judgments about whether this wall of text is worth reading.
 How are you making these judgments?
 What is it based on?